Black Mountain College: Closing

 Black Mountain College closed in 1957, eight years after Albers left to direct the first design department at Yale.
 The college suspended classes by court order due to debts; the school was unable to sustain itself financially given the greatly decreased number of students.
 In 1962, the school's books were finally closed, with all debts covered.

 Legacy

 The Black Mountain College Museum & Arts Center, founded in 1993, continues the legacy of Black Mountain College through talks, exhibitions, performances, collection and preservation, and an annual fall conference that examines the college's history and impact.

-The Journal of Black Mountain College Studies is a peer-reviewed, open-access digital publication that publishes articles, essays, and creative work related to the school and the individuals associated with it.
+The Journal of Black Mountain College Studies is a multidisciplinary open-access digital publication that publishes articles, essays, and creative work related to the school and the individuals associated with it.

-Black Mountain College was the subject of the museum exhibition Leap Before You Look: Black Mountain College 1933-1957, which opened at the Institute of Contemporary Art, Boston on October 10, 2015.
+Black Mountain College was the subject of the museum exhibition Leap Before You Look: Black Mountain College 1933–1957, which opened at the Institute of Contemporary Art, Boston on October 10, 2015.
 The show was curated by Helen Molesworth with Ruth Erickson.
 The show later exhibited at the Hammer Museum from February 21 to May 15, 2016.
+The accompanying catalog included contributions from curators and scholars such as Brenda Danilowitz, Eva Díaz, Nancy Perloff, Alice Sebrell, Jenni Sorkin, and Gloria Sutton, among others.

 Black Mountain College was featured in Nicholas Sparks' novel, The Longest Ride (2013) and the 2015 movie adaptation of the same name.